HonghaoLYU/intercontinental-teleoperation/index.md

 ``` -->

 #### Abstract:
 We present a novel cloud-based human-robot motion mapping framework for ultra-remote teleoperation.
 An intuitive dual-arm human-robot motion mapping framework based on capturing human motion has been implemented, and a private network connectivity is established using the Google cloud platform for efficient transfer of control data required for human-robot motion mapping.
-To demonstrate the feasibility of the proposed approach, an intercontinental teleoperation system between China and Sweden was developed, and a series of practical applications were demonstrated by capturing the motion of operator in Sweden to control the dual-arm robot located over 7800KM away in China.
+To demonstrate the feasibility of the proposed approach, an intercontinental teleoperation system between China and Sweden was developed, and a series of practical applications were demonstrated by capturing the motion of operator in Sweden :sweden: to control the dual-arm robot located over 7800KM away in China :cn:.

 <p align='center'>
 <img src="assets\images\overview.jpg" width="1000" height="600" alt="Intercontinental Teleoperation"/>